Chemical Engineering Courses (CHE)

 CHE 606.
 Microfluidic Science and Engineering

-Advisory Prerequisite: Graduate standing or permission from the instructor.
+Advisory Prerequisite: Graduate standing or permission of instructor.
+Enforced Prerequisite: None.
 (3 credits)

 This course exposes students to both the theoretical and applied aspects of microfluidics, with a particular emphasis on designing microfluidic biological assays.
 The class provides broad exposure to fluid dynamic, surface phenomena and mass transfer concepts related to microfluidics in an effort to provide a theoretical underpinning for microfluidic device design.
 CourseProfile (ATLAS)